Starry-Proj/Discord-App/README.md

 This app has been specifically setup for our server, however it's easily convertable to another.
 - App running on version 2.0.a, report errors to our [Discord server](https://discord.gg/luau)

+> [!WARNING]
+> This repo won't be updated further!
+Commands which are added that _will remain private_.

 ---

 ## Modules 📜